atschutz/scrybary/README.md

 - Delete unwanted cards from the trade.

 ## Counter
-- Keeps track of the life totals of up to four players.
+- Keep track of the life totals of up to four players.
 - Quickly add or subtract life from any player with the +1/-1 or +5/-5 buttons.
 - Flip a coin or quickly reset buttons with the center buttons.
 - Keep track of other values such as poison, storm, mana, and commander damage with the secondary value boxes.